Wagah

-Wagah-Attari border ceremony
+Border ceremony

 Border crossing

 The border crossing draws its name from Wahga village, near which the Radcliffe Line, the boundary demarcation line dividing India and Pakistan upon the Partition of British India, was drawn.
 At the time of the independence in 1947, migrants from India entered Pakistan through this border crossing and vice versa.
 The Wagah railway station is 400 m to the south and 100 m from the border.

 Border crossing ceremony

 The Wagah-Attari border ceremony happens at the border gate, two hours before sunset each day.
 The flag ceremony is conducted by the Pakistan Rangers and Indian Border Security Force (BSF), similar to the retreat ceremonies at Ganda Singh Wala/Hussainiwala border crossing and Mahavir/Sadqi International Parade Ground border crossing.
 A marching ceremony, known as the "Silly Walk ceremony", is conducted each evening along with the flag ceremony.
 The ceremony started in 1986 as an agreement of peace, although there was not a conflict at that time.
-Other Middle East nations have adopted similar ceremonies in recent years.

-Wagah flag

-Following India's erection of a 360 ft (110m) flagpole on their side of the border in Attari, in August 2017, a 400 ft (122m) Pakistani flag was installed on the Wagah side.
-The pole in pattadei is the largest in India.